What is good taste, good design and how to be creative

 It’s very, very easy for us to compare ourselves to the most outstanding members of our respective professions, and come up lacking — it’s much harder to look at ourselves, and see how far we’ve traveled, and that there are those who look up to us as their unreachable goal.

-Barb taylorr
+4. Barb taylorr says:

 Thank you so much for this article!!!!
 My friends have never understood why I get so upset to hear “you are so creative” when they see what I do for my career.
 I think it is like saying to Michael Phelps “you’re so tall” after he wins a medal.
 While his height is certainly an asset, it totally disrespects all the years of training and effort he invested to accomplish what he does.